WHAT IS AN ULTRASOUND EXAM?

 HOW DO I PREPARE MY PET FOR AN APPOINTMENT?

 Your pet must be fasted at least 12 hours overnight (water is allowed).
 Food and gas make imaging organs and structures difficult.
-If your pet is very anxious, pants heavily, or will have difficulty staying calm during the exam, we recommend speaking with your primary veterinarian for a prescription of oral calming medications that can be given at home prior to the exam.
+If your pet is very anxious, pants heavily, or will have difficulty staying calm during the exam, we will require oral calming medications be administered at home before the exam.
+Please ask your veterinarian for a prescription of oral calming medications.
+We are unable to prescribe medications before examining your pet.
 On some occasions, to obtain a thorough study, mild sedation may be necessary.

 WHAT WILL YOU BE ABLE TO TELL BY DOING THE ULTRASOUND EXAM?